industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 ## Configuration MindSphere
 You can find the further information about the following steps in the [docs](docs/install_MindSphere.md)

-- Configure Connection to Northbound (Only for option 2 - IE Cloud Connector with MindConnect IoT Extensions)
-  - Asset Manager
-  - MindConnect IoT Extension
 - Configure visualization
   - Energy Manager